Stability and instability in saddle point dynamics Part II: The subgradient method: Main Results

 The convergence of the subgradient method on $K_a$ depends crucially on the value of $a$.
 There are three cases: \begin{enumerate}[(i)] \item $a<0$: In this case the saddle point $(0,0,0)$ lies in the interior of $K_a$ so that \autoref{thm:subgradient-method-faces}(ii) applies, and as the unconstrained gradient method is globally convergent, so is the subgradient method on $K_a$. \item $a>0$: Here the unconstrained saddle point $(0,0,0)$ lies outside $K_a$.
 A simple computation shows that the point {$(a,-a,0)$} is the only $K_a$-restricted saddle point. {\autoref{thm:subgradient-method-faces}(i) can be used here}.
 The only proper face of $K_a$ is the set

 The subgradient method on $F_a$ is the system

 together with the equality $x_1=a$.
-This matrix has imaginary eigenvalues $\pm i$, showing that the subgradient method on $F_a$ is not globally convergent. {It is easy to verify that some of these oscillatory solutions are also solutions of the subgradient method on $K_a$.
+This matrix has imaginary eigenvalues $\pm i$, showing that the subgradient method on $F_a$ is not globally convergent. {It is easy to verify that some of these oscillatory solutions are also solutions of the subgradient method on $K_a$, \icl{e.g. $y(t)=a\cos(t)$, $x_2(t)=-a(1-\sin(t))$, $x_1(t)=a$ satisfy \eqref{eq:subgradient-method-on-F_a1}}.
 Therefore the subgradient method on $K_a$ is not globally convergent when $a>0$.}

 \item $a=0$: In this case the saddle point $(0,0,0)$ lies on the boundary of $K_0$. {\autoref{thm:subgradient-method-faces}(i) applies}, and the analysis of the subgradient method on $F_0$ is the same as in case (ii) above.
 However, when we check whether any oscillatory solutions of the subgradient method on $F_0$ are also solutions of the subgradient method on $K_0$, we find that there are no such solutions.
 Indeed, {for a trajectory to be} a solution {to both the} subgradient method on $F_0$ and the subgradient method on $K_0$ we must have both $x_1=a=0$ and $-x_1+y\le 0$ by \eqref{eq:subgradient-method-on-F_a1}.
 Then \eqref{eq:subgradient-method-on-F_a1} implies that $y=0$ and then that $x_1=0$.
 So the only such solution is the saddle point.
 Therefore the subgradient method {on $K_0$ is} globally convergent. \end{enumerate} This shows that the subgradient method on $K_a$ undergoes a bifurcation at $a=0$. \end{example} The following example illustrates that the subgradient method can be globally convergent when the gradient method is not. \begin{example} Define the concave-convex function